jasnell/proposal-deprecated/README.md

 Tooling support:

-* VM implementations supporting the `deprecated` mechanism can provide an option to throw when `deprecated` code is encountered or provide an embedder API to receive a callback when `deprecated` code is compiled, allowing embedders like Node.js the ability to custom handle it.
+* VM implementations supporting the `deprecated` mechanism can provide an option to throw when `deprecated` code is encountered (similar in idea to `node --throw-deprecation`) or provide an embedder API to receive a callback when `deprecated` code is compiled, allowing embedders like Node.js the ability to custom handle it. (similar in idea to Node.js' `process.on('warning', (warning) => { /* ... */ })` API)
-* VM implementations can automatically de-optimize code in any `deprecated` scope.
+* VM implementations can automatically de-optimize code in any `deprecated` scope with an option to ignore the `deprecated` statement if necessary.
+The point is, there would be a penalty-by-default to use `deprecated` code that users would need to explicitly opt-out from. (similar in idea to: `node --no-deprecation`)
-* Debuggers, IDEs, linters, and related tooling can provide visible warnings about use of `deprecated` code
+* Debuggers, IDEs, linters, and related tooling can provide visible warnings about use of `deprecated` code.